top of page

 1. Can you swim in Caumasee and Crestasee?

 Yes!
-Caumasee has a designated swimming area with paid entry, while Crestasee has a free public beach.
+Caumasee has a designated swimming area with paid entry, while Crestasee has a paid public beach.

 2. Is this hike kid-friendly?